Scott Bemand

-Scott Bemand (born 21 September 1978 in Hereford) is a retired English rugby union player.
+Scott Bemand (born 21 September 1978 in Hereford) is a retired English rugby union player and current rugby coach.
 He formerly played for Harlequins, Leicester Tigers and Bath.

 He was a member of the senior England squad that toured Australia in 2006.

 Bemand played for three seasons at Leicester Tigers before injury forced him out of the team at the end of the 2006–7 season.

 After a year blighted by injury, he signed to play for Bath Rugby from the 2008/9 season.

 Further injury forced his retirement at the end of the 2009–10 season.